Skip to content

 2. Use the visual editor

-This opens a visual editor to create a freemarker template.
+This opens a visual editor to create an Apache FreeMarker template.
 Use this visual editor to create a template as per the need.
 For this article, we will use the code below.

 Click Edit HTML.
 This opens a text editor.
 Remove existing code in the editor and paste the code shown below.